goksanisil23/lazy_minimal_robotics/ParticleFilter/Readme.md

 ## Shortcomings
 It is not guaranteed that the particle filter will converge to the global solution, nor recover from global localization failures.
 After some duration, particles converge around a single pose and unable to recover if this happens to be incorrect.
 As particle filter is a stochastic algorithm, it may accidentally discard the correct particles during the resampling step.
 This is most likely when number of particles are small or insufficient diversification under relatively low process variance (exploration factor) or when the map is relatively large.

-In the recovery example below, we're just resetting the filter to it's initial conditions where particles are randomly distributed within the map.
+In the recovery example below, we're resetting the filter to it's initial conditions where particles are randomly distributed within the map, if the average belief error of all particles are above certain threshold for N successive iterations.

 <img src="https://raw.githubusercontent.com/goksanisil23/lazy_minimal_robotics/main/ParticleFilter/resources/particle_filter_reset.gif" width=30% height=30%>